panoply/esthetic/readme.md

 }
 ```

-> _Prettify supports Liquid infused style formatting and when encountered it will apply beautification using Markup rules_
+> _Æsthetic supports Liquid infused style formatting and when encountered it will apply beautification using Markup rules_

 ### Script Rules

-Refer to the [typings](https://github.com/panoply/prettify/blob/pre-release/types/rules/script.d.ts) declaration file for description.
+Refer to the [typings](https://github.com/panoply/Æsthetic/blob/pre-release/types/rules/script.d.ts) declaration file for description.
 Rules will be used when formatting the following languages:

 - JavaScript
 - TypeScript